A-CubeTest/A-Cube/README.md

 `N.B.
 Sometimes the app may crash on first launch, grant permissions anyway and reopen the app.`
 <img src="img/RePlay_Demo1.png">

 Now go to the "*ACTIONS*" section and tap the add button to add a new Action, select the type of Action (Vocal or Buttons), choose a name for the Action and then (in case you had choose Vocal Action) tap the bottom-center button "*NUOVO COMANDO VOCALE*".
-Now tap the button "*REC*" to start recording the voice command, speak a voice sound you want to use in the game.
+Now tap the button "*REC*" to start recording the voice command, speak a long voice sound you want to use in the game (for example *"aaaaa"*) then tap the button "*STOP*".
 <img src="img/RePlay_Demo2_1.png">
 <img src="img/RePlay_Demo2_2.png">